ayundina/lem_in/README.md

 # Lem-in
-Requires to guide ant through the graph.
+Requires to guide an ant colony through a graph.

+## Objectives